Kuwait's new crown prince pledges commitment to democracy and peace | Politics

 The assembly unanimously endorsed the octogenarian Sheikh Meshal for the role in what has been a smooth succession that retained power firmly within the ruling family's oldest ranks following last week's death of Emir Sheikh Sabah al-Ahmad.
 New ruler Emir Sheikh Nawaf al-Ahmad, 83, assumed power last Wednesday in the U.S.-allied OPEC member state as it faces a liquidity crunch caused by low oil prices and the COVID-19 pandemic against the backdrop of continued tensions between larger neighbours Saudi Arabia and Iran.

-Sheikh Meshal, in televised remarks, said Kuwait would uphold its regional and international commitments and "its path of peace and democratic approach".
+Sheikh Meshal, addressing parliament, said Kuwait would uphold its regional and international commitments and "its path of peace and democratic approach".
 He pledged to "raise the banner of popular participation and promote a tolerant spirit that shuns division."

 - READ MORE ON: